peiyi-c/threads-clone/README.md

 # threads-clone

-This project is created solely for my practice purposes.
+This project is created for practice purposes.

 ## Live link